PlasmaPy/PlasmaPy/changelog/README.rst

 * Use intersphinx_ links to refer to objects within PlasmaPy, and include the full namespace.
 For example, use
   ```~plasmapy.particles.particle_class.Particle``` to refer to
   |Particle|.
-The tilde is used to hide all but the name of the object.
+The tilde may be used to hide all but the name of the
+  object.

-* Show the full namespace for objects that have been removed or moved,
+* Show the full former namespace for objects that have been removed or
-  and use double back ticks so that the name is rendered as code without
+  moved, and use double back ticks so that the name is rendered as code
-  attempting to create a link.
+  without attempting to create a link.

   .. code-block:: rst

      Removed the ``plasmapy.physics`` subpackage.
-The functionality in
+The functionality from
      that subpackage is now in `plasmapy.formulary`.

 * Substitutions as defined in :file:`common_links.rst` may be used in